manybabies/validator/README.md

 <details>
 <summary><strong>Step 7: Submit your specification to the developer(s)</strong></summary>

 Before distributing the specification to data contributors, you should verify that your specification works.
-Please email the developer, [Francis Yuen](francis.yuen@psych.ubc.ca), the following three files:
+Please email the developer, Francis Yuen (francis.yuen@psych.ubc.ca), the following three files:

 * your project `.yaml`
 * a dataset containing **only valid values**